Indianapolis Teen Challenge

 one more thing that made my entire stay there worth it!

-Below is the poem I spoke about when I ran from the pressures of ministry.
+Below is the poem I wrote about running from the pressures of the ministry in Indianapolis.

 I Set My Face